skyssolutions/lynxchan/src/be/Readme.md

 * `allowBoardStaffArchiving`(Boolean): allows board staff to archive threads.
 * `maxBoardRangeBans`(Number): limit for board range bans boards can have.
 Defaults to 128.
 It will be ignored when banning from an existing post.
 * `useSendmail`(Boolean): causes e-mails to be sent through your sendmail command instead of directly.
+* `archiveThreshold`(Number): if set, threads with at least this many replies will be automatically archived instead of being pruned.

 `db.json`: contains database connection information.
 * `address`: address of the database.